Sprint Car Teams

 ABOUT PRESTON LATTOMUS

-Preston Lattomus is an 18-year-old sprint car driver from Lewes, Delaware.
+Preston Lattomus is a 19-year-old sprint car driver from Lewes, Delaware.
 He has rapidly emerged as a promising talent in the racing scene.
 He began his journey with quarter midgets, securing four USAC National Championships, and transitioned into micro sprints with multiple wins in Pennsylvania.
 In 2023, Preston made a swift and successful move to the 358 sprint cars, quickly adapting to the challenges and capturing three wins in 2024.
-Looking forward to 2025, he will compete in the 410 sprint car division at the wheel of the Capitol Custom Trailers and Coaches’ 91.
+In 2025, Lattomus stepped up to winged 410 sprint car racing, and IN 2026, he returns in for his sophomore campaign in the 410 sprint car division at the wheel of the Capitol Custom Trailers and Coaches’ 91.

 ABOUT CAPITOL CUSTOM TRAILERS AND COACHES

-Capitol Custom Trailers & Coaches is your premier dealer for Renegade, inTech, and Bravo.
+Capitol Custom Trailers & Coaches is your premier dealer for Renegade, ShowHauler, inTech, and now Newmar.

-We have something for any budget and any venue.
-Capitol has become the leader in new innovative ideas and changes to the Renegade brand.
+We have something for any venue.
+Capitol has become the leader in new innovative ideas and changes to the brands we offer.
 Through our own experiences as Racers and Custom and Antique car collectors, we have added many new designs to the product.

-Our goal is to not only sell you the product that you want but to see you through the entire ownership experience and then be there when you want to purchase your next.
+Our goal is not only to sell you the product you want but to see you through the entire ownership experience and be there when you want to purchase your next one.
 For 80 years, our business success has endured by this same formula.
+We not only sell great products, we create great relationships with our customers.

 ABOUT EZGO / GOLF CART SERVICES